Covid: Sainsbury's asks staff to delay Christmas parties

 It follows uncertainty over the new Omicron strain of Covid which has stoked safety concerns over large parties this Christmas.

+Last week, Science Minister George Freeman told the BBC it was up to individual businesses to decide whether to hold a Christmas celebration.

+"Some companies might normally bring hundreds of people in from around the world to a big party, and they may decide, this year, is that sensible given the pandemic and given where we are", he said.

-There are concerns that the emergence of the new variant could lead to higher staff absences over Sainsbury's busy festive period.
+There are concerns that the emergence of the new Covid variant could lead to higher staff absences over Sainsbury's busy festive period.

 "The industry issues on labour and recruitment are well known and are ongoing and we are doing everything we can to avoid increased absence," said Sainsbury's, which also owns Argos and Habitat.